robhammond/home-analytics/README.md

 - Once you're logged in, click on the 'Download My Data' link, open up Chrome Dev Tools, click the 'Download' link, and find the value of the **authorization** request header as shown below:

 ![n3rgy-screenshot]

+### Setting up Octopus Energy
+Octopus is easier to set up but only offers data up to midnight the previous day.

+You will need your **MPAN**, **Serial Number** and **API key**, which can be found in your [Octopus dashboard](https://octopus.energy/login/?next=/dashboard/developer/), then update the dummy credentials you are provided with in the web UI on the first load of homeAnalytics.

 ## 🥧 Raspbery Pi Installation